-ADRIANA COUREMBIS supports the Board on Research Data and Information (BRDI) as a Financial Associate.
-She joined the National Academies in February 2012 and in addition to BRDI, she also supports the Committee on Science, Technology and Law (CSTL), the Science and Technology for Sustainability Program (STS), the Committee on Human Rights (CHR), the Committee on Women in Science, Engineering and Medicine (CWSEM), and the Christine Mirzayan Science and Technology Policy Fellowship Program.
+ADRIANA COUREMBIS supports the Board on Research Data and Information (BRDI) as a Financial Officer.
+She joined the Academies in February 2012 and in addition to BRDI, she also supports the Committee on Science, Technology and Law (CSTL), the Science and Technology for Sustainability Program (STS), the Committee on Human Rights (CHR), the Committee on Women in Science, Engineering and Medicine (CWSEM), and the Christine Mirzayan Science and Technology Policy Fellowship Program.
 She holds a B.A. in Economics with specialization in International Economics from American University.
 Prior to joining the Academies, Adriana worked 3 years at the American Bar Association-Rule of Law initiative and 5 years at Bay Management LLC.

 EMI KAMEYAMA is an Associate Program Officer for the Board on Research Data and Information (BRDI) and Science and Technology for Sustainability Program (STS) at the National Academies of Sciences, Engineering, and Medicine.
 Ms. Kameyama has provided analytical and editorial support for consensus studies and contributed technical writing for reports, including Open Science By Design: Realizing a Vision for 21st Century Research; and Pathways to Urban Sustainability: Challenges and Opportunities for the United States.
 She has also been involved in several BRDI and STS activities, including the new Roundtable on Aligning Incentives for Open Science and workshops on science data infrastructure, global food security, and energy sustainability.
 Ms. Kameyama received her M.A. in International Affairs with a focus on Environment and Development from the Elliott School of International Affairs at The George Washington University and a B.S. in Government from Suffolk University.